Procedures and Guidelines

 How do I request money?

 For most small requests, you may request money from the Inter-Club Council(ICC).
-ICC allows up to $50 per year for food parties.
+ICC allows up to $100 per term for food parties.
 These parties are usually events to promote your group and find new members.
-ICC also allows for up to $400 per year for travel to conferences or other events.
 To receive ICC money, a representative of your group must attend all ICC meetings.

 What if I want more money?

-For larger requests, these requests would be sent to the Educational Activities Advisory Committee (EAAC).
-EAAC funds requests that ICC can't fulfill, and the yearly budgets for larger organizations.
-EAAC can fund large events such as dances, conferences, or guest speakers.
-If your club or organization receives funding from EAAC they cannot request fees from ICC for the rest of the year.
+For larger requests, these requests would be sent to the Student Fee Committee (SFC).
+SFC funds requests that ICC can't fulfill, and the yearly budgets for larger organizations.
+SFC can fund large events such as dances, conferences, or guest speakers.
+If your club or organization receives funding from SFC they cannot request fees from ICC for the rest of the year.

 What can I spend the money on?